Why Building Green Homes Is Harder Than You Think

 Construction and new buildings are often a source of additional waste that adds to climate change.
 In fact, construction projects produce as much of 40% of all American waste.
 Additionally, the creation of new materials for construction can contribute to industries already doing damage to the environment.
 Today the world makes and consumes about 600 billion pounds of plastic yearly, and the market is still growing about 5% a year.
 Many traditional construction materials make use of plastics, which don’t biodegrade at the end of their life cycles and rely on limited, nonrenewable resources to create.

 Options Ready And Available

-Thanks to technological advances and growing consumer trends, a variety of green building options are quickly becoming available.
+Thanks to technological advances, construction professionals better understanding how to estimate construction jobs that are “green” and growing consumer trends, a variety of green building options are quickly becoming available.
 Between natural building materials and incredibly efficient options like ICF walls, many builders and homeowners are finding alternatives to reduce their environmental impact in their homes.
 According to the U.S. Department of Housing and Urban Development, ICF walls can save homeowners 20% to 25% on annual heating and cooling costs.